-Ever since car audio became a thing, Alpine was there to offer some of the highest quality products you could get.
-From stereos to amps, most of the things in their lineup were pure quality.
-These days Alpine is one of the several authorities in the industry.
+Ever since car audio became a thing, Alpine has been there to offer some of the highest quality products you could get.
+From stereos to amps, most of the products in their lineup are quality.
+Alpine is one of the several authorities in the industry.

 They are the brand you turn to when you want proven performance with no compromise.
 By most requirements, having a good bass element in your system is considered a fundamental part of building a high-performance audio setup in your car.
 That’s why most enthusiasts don’t spare expenses on getting good subwoofer amps.